In The Shadow of Brexit:

+In The Shadow of Brexit:**

-We do however already know that the UK envisages the current GDPR rules being turned into a domestic ‘UK GDPR’ which is no longer a part of the pan-European framework.
-This is especially important in the context of the UK Government indicating its intent to seek a future without significant in-principle alignment between the UK and the EU.
-This creates several known risks for Israeli businesses collecting information in both the UK and the EU, each a result of the likely need to comply with two separate regimes.
+We do, however, already know that the UK expects the current GDPR rules to evolve into a domestic ‘UK GDPR,’ no longer a part of the pan-European framework.
+This is especially important because it indicates that the UK Government is intent on a future without significant in-principle alignment between the UK and the EU.
+This creates several risks for Israeli businesses collecting information in both the UK and the EU, each a result of the likely need to comply with two separate regimes.

-There are also a number of risk management issues which Israeli businesses operating in both the UK and the EU will need to prepare for and monitor in the months ahead:
+There are also a number of risk management issues which Israeli businesses operating in the UK or the EU will need to prepare for and monitor in the coming months:

-a) The risk that over time the ‘EU GDPR’ and the ‘UK GDPR’ drift apart and contain different rules and two different shifting compliance burdens that Israeli businesses operating in both places need to monitor.
+a) The risk that over time the ‘EU GDPR’ and the ‘UK GDPR’ will drift apart and contain different rules and shifting compliance burdens that Israeli businesses operating in both places need to monitor.

-b) The risk that the EU and the UK will each issue separate and different “adequacy decisions” about third countries such as Israel which are authorised to receive, process, and store data from each jurisdiction.
+b) The risk that the EU and the UK will each issue separate and different “adequacy decisions” about third countries such as Israel which are authorized to receive, process, and store data from each jurisdiction.

 c) Give rise to a new need to communicate with and make representations to multiple regulators.

-As regulations change it is important that businesses remain fully aware of obligations impacting them from overseas and comply with them to avoid financial or other penalties.
-If at any time your business requires advice on how to deal with potential changes in the regulatory framework of data protection when you collect information in either the UK or the EU, please contact Aviv Lazar & Co. for first-rate up-to-date consultancy services tailored to most effectively protecting your business in this shifting legal landscape.
+As regulations change, it's important for businesses to remain fully aware of obligations impacting them from overseas and to comply with them to avoid financial or other penalties.
+If at any time your business requires advice on how to deal with potential changes in the regulatory framework of data protection when collecting information in either the UK or the EU, please contact Aviv Lazar & Co. for first-rate, up-to-date, consultancy services tailored to most effectively protect your business in this shifting legal landscape.